Fishamble: The New Play Company: History

 During this period, the company had undertaken a major rebranding, to help underline its sense of clarity in its own mission.
 In 1997, the company was renamed 'Fishamble' in honour of Dublin's Fishamble Street, where in 1784, Robert Owenson established the first theatre dedicated to producing new Irish plays.
 This change to 'Fishamble' was also inspired by an appreciation that Ireland was becoming more multi-cultural and the world of Theatre more global.
 The company made a decision to present new writing to the Irish stage, without that writing having to be a new Irish play.
 As Jim Culleton explained: 'when we commissioned short plays a while back [1997], we ended up getting submissions from Cambodia and Vietnam and Australia and the States and Canada and all over Europe.
 And we thought, well, we’ve asked for submissions and people have submitted... we won't rule anyone out because they're not based in Ireland or Irish.'

 One measure of success for this outlook has been recognition of the value of the company's work by the Arts Council.
 In 2006, it was designated a, 'Regularly Funded Organisation.'
 Fishamble's productions continued to grow in impact from that time and its emphasis on the production of new writing was embodied with the incorporation of 'The New Play Company' into its branding.

 During 2013, to celebrate the company's 25th birthday, Fishamble donated its living archive to the National Library of Ireland.

 In 2017, Fishamble produced seven plays, which led to 196 performances in 55 venues.
 In 2018, it plans major productions around new writing from Colin Murphy (author of Bailed Out and Guaranteed!), and Deirdre Kinahan, a supporter of #WakingTheFeminists, the campaign for equality for women in Irish theatre.
 For 2019, Fishamble will produce the winners of a competition for a "Play for Ireland", which it launched late in 2017.

 In 2020 Fishamble decided to stream their production Inside The GPO on Easter Sunday due to the COVID-19 pandemic.

 Awards

-The Laurence Olivier Award are recognised internationally as the highest honour in British theatre, equivalent to the BAFTA Awards for film and television, and the BRIT Awards for music.
-In 2016, Fishamble: The New Play Company and actor/writer Pat Kinevane were presented with the Olivier Award for Outstanding Achievement in an Affiliate Theatre for Silent.
-President of Ireland Michael D. Higgins said of this (and other Irish successes that year), 'the Olivier Awards are the most prestigious theatre awards in the United Kingdom and the awards won by Irish nominees are a great recognition and tribute to Irish theatre.'
+The Laurence Olivier Awards are internationally recognised as the highest honour in British theatre, comparable to the BAFTA Awards for film and television and the BRIT Awards for music.

+In 2016, Fishamble: The New Play Company and actor-writer Pat Kinevane received the Olivier Award for Outstanding Achievement in an Affiliate Theatre for Silent.
+Commenting on this and other Irish successes that year, President of Ireland Michael D. Higgins said:"The Olivier Awards are the most prestigious theatre awards in the United Kingdom, and the awards won by Irish nominees are a great recognition and tribute to Irish theatre."Fishamble productions have also received the following awards: